 “The Australasian BIM Advisory Board recognised that we needed to provide a level of consistency and coordination across all jurisdictions, mindful that Australia is a really small market in the global market,” he said.

 Mr Curthoys highlighted an interesting challenge when noting that while “we don’t develop bespoke approaches in each jurisdiction”, interoperability should not come at the expense of innovation.

 He also suggested that what happens in the public space should be replicable in the private space, when balancing core values of digital interoperability and innovation.

 When asked about digital opportunities that perhaps aren’t getting enough attention, Mr Belfield spoke about the untapped, lateral use of data across different projects.

 “I know a lot of the focus is on asset data itself, but there’s a whole lot of data that’s generated in the development of a project … [which is] a great basis to kickstart the next project as well.

-Mr Curthoys spoke optimistically about how the Cross River Rail project is laying the foundations for the digital twin, and said that a fully realised digital model, such as a digital twin, ensures that all people working in connection to the physical asset “don’t go looking back to square one” for every new inquiry.
+While Mr Curthoys spoke optimistically about how the Cross River Rail project is laying the foundations for the digital twin.
+He said that a fully realised digital model, such as a digital twin, ensures that all people working in connection to the physical asset “don’t go looking back to square one” for every new inquiry.

 Watch the 2021 Critical Infrastructure: Digitisation Series panel on demand at www.critical-infrastructure.com.au/digitisation-on-demand-register/.
 The Critical Infrastructure Summit will run again in April 2022.